MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/executive.md

 ### Configure meetings

 The Executive dashboard works best if the executive or an assistant has already [categorized the executive's meetings](https://support.microsoft.com/en-us/office/assign-a-color-category-to-a-calendar-appointment-meeting-or-event-750596d9-707d-4412-8c0e-7fdc0fc52527) in Outlook.
+Note that if you color-code one meeting of a series &mdash; say, one 1:1 meeting with a direct report &mdash; all of the meetings of that series are categorized at once, and they all show up with the assigned color in your Outlook calendar.

 ### Configure the dashboard views